-2013 was a quiet year with regard to workers' compensation issues, especially since major workers' compensation reform was enacted in 2012.
+It was a quiet year with regard to workers' compensation issues, especially since major workers' compensation reform was enacted in 2012.
 The following is a summary of bills tracked by Government Affairs during the 2013 session that will impact the workers' compensation system.
 These bills address issues such as the use of opioids to treat pain, the limitation of benefits for professional athletes employed outside of California, and the ability for workers' compensation insurers to send electronic renewal notices to policyholders.
-SB 626 was a bill with the potential to undo parts of reform from 2012.
-SB 626 failed the January 17, 2014 deadline to pass from committee, and is now a "dead" bill.
+SB 626 was a bill with the potential to undo parts of last year's reform.
+SB 626 failed the May 3rd deadline to pass from committee.
+The bill may be taken up again during the 2014 session.
 Another bill, AB 906, will affect the way State Fund contracts for personal services.